 - Using a plugin.

-1. How to restrict access to individual pages and posts in WordPress
+1. How to restrict access to a a specific page or individual post in WordPress

-First, let’s talk about the features available in WordPress itself.
-You can password-protect or make a private page or post directly in WordPress or make them private to administrators and site editors.
+First, let’s talk about the content restriction functionality available in WordPress itself.
+You can password-protect to make a WordPress private page or post, or make them private to administrators and site editors.

 To do this: